MoveScope

 4

-Use official visa guidance early so your route choice is grounded in the right residence category.
+Use official visa guidance early so the route choice is grounded in the right residence category.

 Official starting points